 In Missouri, it's illegal to operate a vehicle while in an intoxicated condition.
 "Driving while intoxicated" (DWI) is the term used by the statutes, but lots of people still use "driving under the influence" or "DUI" when referring to the offense.
 (Missouri also has statutes that prohibit operation of a motorboat while intoxicated (BWI).)

 Operation of a vehicle.
-For purposes of the DWI laws, “operation" of a vehicle includes driving and being in actual physical control of a vehicle.
-To be in “actual physical control” of a vehicle, the vehicle doesn’t have to be actually in motion—the driver just needs to be in a position to restrain vehicle or regulate the vehicle’s movements.
+For purposes of the DWI laws, "operation" of a vehicle includes driving and being in actual physical control of a vehicle.
+To be in "actual physical control" of a vehicle, the vehicle doesn't have to be actually in motion—the driver just needs to be in a position to restrain or regulate the movements of the vehicle.

 Generally, a second-offense DWI is a class A misdemeanor in Missouri.
 A DWI is considered a "second offense" if the driver has one DWI within the last five years.
 Convicted motorists typically face probation or treatment, a fine, and license suspension.
 This article discusses the specific penalties you'll face if convicted of a second DWI in Missouri.

 Jail time.
 A second-offense DWI carries a maximum jail sentence of one year.
 However, a judge can "suspend" an offender's jail sentence and, instead, impose two years of probation or substance abuse treatment.
 However, even if the jail sentence is suspended, the convicted motorist must serve at least ten days in jail or perform a minimum of 30 days of community service.

 The judge can also order continuous alcohol monitoring and/or random testing.
 Failure to comply with these requirements can result in the imposition of a previously suspended jail sentence.